 The chances are, you know someone who knows someone that is looking to rent.
-Ask around, post out on Facebook and jump at any leads that crop up.
+Ask around, post out on Facebook, and jump at any leads that crop up.

 Few things are as off-putting to prospective renters as rent that is too high.
-If others in your neighbourhood are charging less than you, then you’ll likely see their properties fill before yours.
-Rent eats a huge portion of people’s paychecks so it shouldn’t be a surprise that they are looking out for good deal.
+If others in your neighborhood are charging less than you, then you’ll likely see their properties fill before yours.
+Rent eats a huge portion of people’s paychecks so it shouldn’t be a surprise that they are looking out for a good deal.

-Have a look at general statistics on websites like: https://www.home.co.uk/for_rent/current_rents_by_town.htm
+Have a look at general statistics on websites like https://www.home.co.uk/for_rent/current_rents_by_town.htm

 Then we would recommend having a look at other rentals in your area on other listing websites (like Rightmove and Zoopla) and seeing what the average rent is for properties in the same area with similar amenities.